DayneSorvisto/characteristic-function-library/README.md

 ## Philosophy of Algebraic Data Analysis

-Algebraic data analysis offers various methods for representing and analyzing data.
+Algebraic data analysis offers various methods for representing and analyzing data using algebra.
 Currently, the starting point involves estimating a discrete probability distribution from the data and representing it using polynomials.
 For instance, multiplying polynomials corresponds to the convolution of probability distributions.
 Another algebraic structure used is the characteristic function, which utilizes the discrete-time Fourier transform to enable data analysis with complex numbers.
 By leveraging basic algebraic operations, such as convolutions, Fourier transforms, and smoothing operations, powerful and elegant data analysis and inference tasks can be performed on discrete probability distributions.